Lumavate-Team/documentation/docs/2-development.rst

 	    The upload image field is the fourth section located at the bottom of the Add Version page.

          .. warning::
 		Different tools accept different file types.
 Check that the correct file type for the tool being created is used, if you are experiencing problems finding the image file.
-For more information on accepted file types, please visit the :ref:`widget <widget port>`, :ref:`microservice <microservice port>`, or :ref:`component-set <component-set port>` page.
+For more information on accepted file types, please visit the :ref:`widget <Accepted File Typesw>`, :ref:`microservice <Accepted File Typesm>`, or :ref:`component-set <Accepted File Typesc>` pages.

    * To use an existing version: